openhab/openhab-docs/configuration/items.md

 {: #binding}
 ### Binding Configuration

-Items that interact with the outside world must be associated with a Binding in order to reflect the status of the realworld Thing being measured or monitored.
+One of the greatest strengths of an openHAB automation system is the sheer number of devices you can interact with.
+See "[currently available Bindings]({{base}}/addons/bindings.html)" for a list of available bindings.
+This capability of interacting with real-world things is enabled through the association of bindings with Items.
-Associating a Binding with an Item is also required in order to trigger external changes (e.g. to turn a light ON or OFF).
+Once a binding is associated with an Item, the state of a thing is reflected in various openHAB UIs (e.g., you can see if a light is ON or OFF).
+Additionally, you have the opportunity to interact with that thing through its Item, if interaction is supported by the binding (e.g., you can command the light to turn ON or turn OFF).

 The binding of an Item is given in the last part of the Item definition between curly brackets e.g. `{/*binding parts*/}` in the example below}:

 ```java
 Number Livingroom_Temperature "Temperature [%.1f °C]" {/*Binding part*/}
 ```

-See "[currently available Bindings]({{base}}/addons/bindings.html)" for more information.

 Users should note that there are significant differences between how Items are associated with Things between 1.x Binding configuration and 2.x Channel Linking.
+These are described below.

 <!-- TODO: Everything below was not yet revised -->

 #### 1.x Binding Configuration

-When you install a Binding, some of them will automatically create a `.cfg` file in `$OPENHAB_CONF/services/`.
-Inside these files are predefined variables which are required for the Binding to operate.
-In many cases you will need to view and edit these to suit your system.
-These variables can hold IP addresses, API keys, user names, passwords etc.
-These are all in plain text, so be careful who you share these with if some data is sensitive.

-The 1.x Binding configuration defines from where the Item gets it values, and where a given value/command should be sent.

-You bind an Item to a Binding by adding a Binding definition in curly brackets at the end of the Item definition:
+To bind an Item to a Binding, you add a Binding definition in curly brackets at the end of the Item definition:

 ```java
 Switch Phone_Mobile {ns="192.168.1.123:80"}